Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 1. Select **Apply**.
 You have completed this task.

-   >**Note:** If you have not performed task 5 in exercise 1 because Licenses take some time to reflect then please go back to page 2 and perform task 5 to successfully complete this lab.
+   >**Note:** If you have not performed task 5 in Lab 5 because Licenses take some time to reflect, please go back to page 2 and perform task 5 to complete this lab.

 ## Review
 In this lab, you have completed the following: